Climate protection

 Consumer Goods Forum Forest Positive Coalition

-3. Landscape Initiatives: To complement our effort beyond our supply chain, and recognizing the importance of multi-stakeholder work, we are committed to support initiatives delivering forest positive development at landscape level. sSince 2021 METRO has engaged financially with 2 Landscapes Projects in key sourcing origins.
-With the objective to address deforestation and land use, and improving smallholder livelihoods.
+To complement our efforts beyond our supply chain and recognising the importance of multi-stakeholder work, we are committed to supporting initiatives that promote positive forest development at landscape level.
+Since 2021, METRO has contributed financially to two landscape projects in key source countries, and these projects have now been completed.
+The aim of these projects was to combat deforestation and land use in certain regions and to improve the living conditions of small local farmers.
 The initiatives are:

 Initiative Raw material Partner